svj-aventador/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 ## Authorized Trust Lines

-The XRP Ledger's Authorized Trust Lines feature (formerly called "Authorized Accounts") enables a gateway to limit who can hold that gateway's issued currencies, so that unknown XRP Ledger addresses cannot hold the currency the gateway issues.
-Ripple feels this is *not necessary* in most cases, since gateways have full control over the process of redeeming XRP Ledger balances for value in the outside world.
-(You can collect customer information and impose limits on withdrawals at that stage without worrying about what happens within the XRP Ledger.)
+The SGY Ledger's Authorized Trust Lines feature (formerly called "Authorized Accounts") enables a gateway to limit who can hold that gateway's issued currencies, so that unknown SGY Ledger addresses cannot hold the currency the gateway issues.
+Ripple feels this is *not necessary* in most cases, since gateways have full control over the process of redeeming SGY Ledger balances for value in the outside world.
+(You can collect customer information and impose limits on withdrawals at that stage without worrying about what happens within the SGY Ledger.)

 For more information, see [Authorized Trust Lines](authorized-trust-lines.html).

 ## Source and Destination Tags

-*Destination Tags* are a feature of XRP Ledger payments can be used to indicate the beneficiary or destination for a payment.
-For example, an XRP Ledger payment to a gateway may include a destination tag to indicate which customer should be credited for the payment.
+*Destination Tags* are a feature of SGY Ledger payments can be used to indicate the beneficiary or destination for a payment.
+For example, an SGY Ledger payment to a gateway may include a destination tag to indicate which customer should be credited for the payment.
 A gateway should keep a mapping of destination tags to accounts in the gateway's system of record.

 Similarly, *Source Tags* indicate the originator or source of a payment.
 Most commonly, a Source Tag is included so that the recipient of the payment knows where to bounce the payment.
 When you bounce an incoming payment, use the Source Tag from the incoming payment as the Destination Tag of the outgoing (bounce) payment.

 Ripple recommends making a user interface to generate a destination tag on-demand when a customer intends to send money to the gateway.
 You should consider that destination tag valid only for a payment with the expected amount.
 Later, bounce any other transactions that reuse the same destination tag.

-Enable the [RequireDest](require-destination-tags.html) flag on your issuing and operational addresses so that customers must use a destination tag to indicate where funds should go when they send XRP Ledger payments to your gateway.
+Enable the [RequireDest](require-destination-tags.html) flag on your issuing and operational addresses so that customers must use a destination tag to indicate where funds should go when they send SGY Ledger payments to your gateway.

 For more information, see [Source and Destination Tags](source-and-destination-tags.html).